josherrickson/stats-notes-old/Stata/xtsetvsmixed.md

 <</dd_do>>
 ~~~~

-To replicate, let's center each variable by individual and fit a linear model
+To replicate, we'll include `idcode` as a categorical variable.
+One of the
+benefits of `xtreg ..., fe` is efficiency; since there are over 4000 `idcode`,
+the regression model will fail to run.
+Consequently, we'll demostrate on a subset of the data

 ~~~~
 <<dd_do>>
+preserve
+keep if idcode < 100
+xtreg ln_wage grade age ttl_exp tenure not_smsa south, fe
-foreach v of varlist ln_wage grade age ttl_exp tenure not_smsa south {
+reg ln_wage grade age ttl_exp tenure not_smsa south i.idcode, noconstant
-	qui egen `v'_mean = mean(`v'), by(idcode)
-	qui gen `v'_cen = `v' - `v'_mean
-}
-reg ln_wage_cen grade_cen age_cen ttl_exp_cen tenure_cen not_smsa_cen south_cen, noconstant
+restore
 <</dd_do>>
 ~~~~

-As I stated earlier, we do get slightly different results.
-However, the coefficients agree to three decimals.

-`grade` is not estimated because it is time-invarying; within each individual it is constant.
+`grade` is not estimated in the fixed effects model because it is
+time-invarying; within each individual it is constant.
+In the `regress` model,
+we are able to estimate it.

-`xtreg` reports 3 R-squared statistics; this is a within variance model so we can use that value (which agrees with the regression R-squared).
+`xtreg` reports 3 R-squared statistics; this is a within variance model so we
+can use that value (which agrees with the regression R-squared).
+Note that the
+`regress` R-squared estimate is artificially inflated due to the massive amount
+of predictors.

 ^#^^#^ `xtreg, be`: Between Effect model (Between variance)